'Help bring peace': Sask. government pledges $2M to help search for residential school burial sites

 "During this whole journey with our survivors and the descendants, you know, their input, their guidance has gone to drive this whole process," Cameron said.

-Cameron said ceremonies will also be a critical part of the process and described the former schools are "sacred."

-"Some of the expectations would be that they be turned into sacred sites, Because that's what they are.
-These lands are sacred sites, " Cameron said.

-The FSIN is still developing its plan to help Indigenous communities carry out the searches.
+Currently, the FSIN is putting together a plan to help support Indigenous communities carry out their searches.

-Cameron said he expects the process of conducting the searches and providing closure could take years.

 The TRC estimates one in every 50 of the students died.